“And Men will not understand us . . . and the war will be forgotten.” All Quiet On The Western Front.

 Author’s Note: Every effort is made that all my writing be 100% accurate.
 Any misstatements or errors by the author are unintentional and should not distract from my premise on How We Could Have Won In Vietnam. firstname.lastname@example.org

-About the Author: Swan is a decorated Vietnam veteran who served in the U. S. Army as a Combat Correspondent with the elite 1st Cavarly Division (Airmobile).
+About the Author: Swan is a decorated Vietnam veteran who served in the U. S. Army as a Combat Correspondent with the elite 1st Cavalry Division (Airmobile).
 He’s authored several feature articles about veterans and their combat experience.
-Swan holds both BA and MA in Mass & Public Communication from the University of Denver.
-He was a senior Public Affairs Officer in the U.S. Air Force and is author of “My Life At The Limit,” an autobiography.
+Swan holds both BA and MA degrees from the University of Denver.
+He was a senior Public Affairs Officer in the U.S. Air Force, a Denver DJ, Semi-Pro race car driver and author of “My Life At The Limit,” an autobiography.
 He lives on the Pacific in Northern Calif. with his wife and three canines.